Xquiset/SetHomesTwo/README.md

   **A:** You will need to install the permission plugin, [LuckPerms](https://luckperms.net/download) then configure the config.yml to allow for multiple groups (see above for example config).

 ### Changelog
+- Fixed issue where players missing sh2.teleport could not break blocks.
+- Fixed issue where a player who has a open homes gui has their inventory overwritten by the next person to open a homes gui.